LaxarJS/laxar/README.md

 Visit your empty application at [http://localhost:8000/debug.html](http://localhost:8000/debug.html).

-Press Ctrl-c to stop the server for now.
+Press `Ctrl-C` to stop the server for now.

 ### Create your first LaxarJS widget